 If the authority can't maintain its financial stability supported by consistent rate increases or if the local units begin to experience difficulty paying their annual assessments, we could lower our rating on the bonds.
 However, given management's demonstrated willingness to implement rate increases and the broad and diverse economic base, we currently do not believe that MWRA's creditworthiness will be pressured in these ways in the next two years as long as management is able to manage its operating and fixed costs in a manner consistent with historical trends.
-To this end, if the recessionary effects due to the COVID-19 pandemic were to become pronounced and lead to a heightened inability to raise rates due to regional affordability concerns, the rating could be lowered.
+To this end, if the current recessionary and inflationary pressures were to become pronounced and lead to a heightened inability to raise rates due to regional affordability concerns, the rating could be lowered.